elliesleightholm/Python/README.md

 # Python
 All Python related work.
-Includes University code as well as personal projects.
+Includes University code as well as personal projects and courses.